sanja18/galaxywallet/README.md

 ## Website: https://dbix.io
 ## Chrome Extension: https://chrome.google.com/webstore/detail/myetherwallet-cx/nlbmnnijcnlegkjjpcfjclmcfggfefdm
 ## Download the Latest Release: https://github.com/kvhnuke/etherwallet/releases/latest
-- dist-vX.X.X.X.zip is the smaller package containing the gh-pages branch aka Pyrus
+- dist-vX.X.X.X.zip is the smaller package containing the gh-pages branch aka Galaxy
 - chrome-extension-vX.X.X.X.zip is the chrome extension package
 - source code is the full source for developers to get started with (although cloning or forking the mercury branch is probably a better choice)